 Whatever task or activity you have at hand, be present in that moment, mindful of giving it your undivided attention.
 This will promote a clear mind.

-- Acknowledge it.
+- acknowledge them.
 You won’t believe the freedom acknowledging your feelings gives.

 - Set yourself goals (not emotional ones, work/life ones) as this helps work through the clutter and focus on other things.